-If you need to recover your files, just return to the File History window (Windows + I, Update and Security, Backup) and click More Options, then Restore files from a current backup that appears at the bottom of the page.
+If you need to recover your files, just return to the File History window (Windows + I, Update and Security, File Backup) and click More Options, then Restore files from a current backup (in small print) that appears at the bottom of the page.
 (You can also manually navigate into the File History folder created on your storage drive, but you'll have to click through numerous sub-folders to find your data.)